actonmass/actonmass.org/README.md

 All branches (draft versions of the website) are automatically deployed to preview changes.
 A branch named `test` would be deployed on the domain https://test--actonmass.netlify.com/.

 Branch deployment should not take more than 2 minutes.
-If a deployment doesn't work, logs can be checked on:
-- [Netlify](https://app.netlify.com/sites/actonmass/deploys) for the deployment log (requires login)
+If a deployment doesn't work, logs can be checked on [Netlify](https://app.netlify.com/sites/actonmass/deploys) (requires login)